-6.1.6 Test Execution Dashboard
+Test Execution Dashboard

-The Test Execution Dashboard will identify the Relevant Party’s progress when executing testing and will be provided in a reasonable format specified by the DCC.
+The Test Execution Dashboard will identify the Relevant Party’s progress when executing UEPT or Additional SR Testing and will be provided in a reasonable format specified by the DCC.
 The dashboard must be updated by the Party and provided to the DCC on a daily basis once testing commences, or per an alternative schedule agreed with the DCC.

 The dashboard will include the following details: